 It exhibits antispasmodic properties that relax spasms in skeletal muscle or smooth muscle.
 Further acting as a relaxant, its sedative qualities are thought to help relieve temporary depression.

 Red Root is believed to have antibacterial and antiviral properties, and because it contains triterpenes and flavonoids, the herb is said to make the body environment less hospitable to invaders.
 It has been used for such viral and bacterial conditions as mumps, mononucleosis, and rocky mountain fever and cat scratch fevers.

 In recent studies, Red Root’s ceanothic and ceanothetric acids have demonstrated anti-microbial activity and growth inhibitory effects against selected oral pathogens, such as S. mutans, Actinomyces viscosus, and P. gingivalis.

 It has also been used in the treatment of tonsil inflammations and sore throats.
 Its antibacterial and antiviral properties have made it useful in cases of gonorrhea, gleet (a urethral discharge, either of mucus or pus, commonly seen in the form of gonorrheal urethritis), leucorrhoea (a whitish or yellowish vaginal discharge) and syphilis (archaic use).

 Pregnant and nursing women should not use Red Root without consulting with a healthcare provider.
-This herb may interfere with absorption of iron and other minerals and is best when not taken at the same time.
+This herb may interfere with the absorption of iron and other minerals and is best when not taken at the same time.
 Those who take blood-thinning medications should consult their physicians before using Red Root.
 It is important to note that Red Root is NOT Bloodroot (sometimes also called Redroot), which is an entirely different plant (Sanguinaria canadensis) of another species.